HMS Alacrity (F174): 1982–1994

-As with the other surviving Type 21 frigates, Alacrity's hull was cracking by the mid-1980s.
+As with the other surviving Type 21 frigates, Alacritys hull was cracking by the mid-1980s.
 She was refitted, and a steel plate was welded down each side of the ship.

 In 1989, while deployed as a West Indies guard ship, Alacrity was tasked for humanitarian relief on the island of Montserrat in the British West Indies after the island suffered devastation in the wake of Hurricane Hugo.
 The ship's Lynx helicopter was the sole means of transporting aid ashore as the port was destroyed.

 Pakistan Navy service

 Alacrity was decommissioned and transferred to Pakistan on 1 March 1994, being renamed Badr.
 Exocet was not transferred to Pakistan, and Badr had her obsolete Sea Cat launcher removed and replaced with a Phalanx CIWS.
 Signaal DA08 air search radar replaced the Type 992 and SRBOC chaff launchers, and new 20 mm and additional 30 mm guns were fitted.